QwenLM/Qwen/README.md

 Qwen-7B is the 7B-parameter version of the large language model series, Qwen (abbr.
 Tongyi Qianwen), proposed by Alibaba Cloud.
 Qwen-7B is a Transformer-based large language model, which is pretrained on a large volume of data, including web texts, books, codes, etc. Additionally, based on the pretrained Qwen-7B, we release Qwen-7B-Chat, a large-model-based AI assistant, which is trained with alignment techniques.
 The features of the Qwen-7B series include:

 1. **Trained with high-quality pretraining data**.
 We have pretrained Qwen-7B on a self-constructed large-scale high-quality dataset of over 2.2 trillion tokens.
-The dataset includes plain texts and codes, and it covers a wide range of domains, including general domain data and professional damain data.
+The dataset includes plain texts and codes, and it covers a wide range of domains, including general domain data and professional domain data.
 2. **Strong performance**.
 In comparison with the models of the similar model size, we outperform the competitors on a series of benchmark datasets, which evaluates natural language understanding, mathematics, coding, etc.
 3. **Better support of languages**.
 Our tokenizer, based on a large vocabulary of over 150K tokens, is a more efficient one compared with other tokenizers.
 It is friendly to many languages, and it is helpful for users to further finetune Qwen-7B for the extension of understanding a certain language.
 4. **Support of 8K Context Length**.
-Both Qwen-7B and Qwen-7B-Chat supports the context length of 8K, which allows inputs with long contexts.
+Both Qwen-7B and Qwen-7B-Chat support the context length of 8K, which allows inputs with long contexts.
 5. **Support of Plugins**.
 Qwen-7B-Chat is trained with plugin-related alignment data, and thus it is capable of using tools, including APIs, models, databases, etc., and it is capable of playing as an agent.

 ## News